 Christmas.
-It’s a time for family, food and festive cheer – but somewhere amongst the mountains of wrapping paper, the piles of leftovers and the majestic twinkling of a 3,000-bulb tree, there’s probably room for a few green tweaks that can really help our planet.
+It’s a time for family, food and festive cheer – but somewhere amongst the mountains of wrapping paper, the piles of leftovers and the majestic twinkling of a 3,000-bulb tree, there’s probably room for a few tweaks to help cut the carbon.

 We've all got at least one old box of hand-me-down Christmas lights.
-Well, if you’re still using incandescent Christmas lights on your tree or to decorate your house, you’re not making the most of super-efficient energy-saving LED bulbs, which can cut the cost of running your Christmas lights by up to 90%.
-They’re also much brighter than traditional bulbs.
-And that means your house will really stand out from next-door's paltry display.
+Well, if you’re still using incandescent Christmas lights on your tree or to decorate your house, you’re not making the most of super-efficient energy-saving LED bulbs.
+These bulbs can cut the cost of running your Christmas lights by up to 90% - helping you save money, and carbon.

-When you hit the shops for the big Christmas food shop, it’s easy to forget what you’ll end up with once the eating and drinking is done – food and packaging waste.
-You can make a real difference by buying loose items or choosing items that are lighter on the plastics.
-And if you really want to help the oceans, why not try and adopt a few more plastic-free tips over Christmas?
+When you hit the shops for the big Christmas food shop, it’s easy to forget what you’ll end up with once the eating and drinking is done – waste.
+You can cut back on packaging waste by buying loose items or seeing if there are any options that are lighter on plastic.

 One car is better than two

 This one is a big one.
-It’s almost guaranteed you’ll have to travel somewhere to see relatives over Christmas.
+Most of us will have to travel somewhere this Christmas.
 So if you’re taking a car ride, why not share with other people heading the same way?
 Being tucked up in the back seat with family, friends or neighbours may cost you your sanity – but it will also help to cut down on your carbon emissions.
 And it’s a great excuse to get the Christmas tunes on and have an unforgettable festive sing-a-long.

 Every year, up to a billion Christmas cards and 8,000 tonnes of wrapping paper end up in a landfill.
-Which is a real shame, as it could all be recycled.
-So, once the fun is over, make sure it all goes into the paper recycling bin at home or at your local recycling centre.
+Luckily, there are lots of amazing recyclable wrapping paper options available - just keep an eye out as you pick yours out.
+Then, once the fun is over, just make sure any paper that can goes into the recycling bin.